-Even small businesses try to protect their ranks as Google tends to change SERP rankings in every day.
-AS for every problem should have any solution, to protect your website’s constant traffic base, you can make use of Long tail keywords in search engine optimization for increasing search traffic, revenue and conversion rates.
+Even small businesses try to protect their ranks as Google tends to change SERP rankings every day.
+Since every problem should have at least a solution to protect your website’s constant traffic base, you can make use of Long tail keywords in search engine optimization.

-As the Long-tail keywords chart from daseanbarnes.com given below, longer the keyword phrase is it’s more descriptive, targeted, specific and low competitive.
+As the long tail keywords chart from daseanbarnes.com given below, the longer the keyword phrase is it’s more descriptive, targeted, specific, and low competitive.

-The beautiful thing about long tail keywords is once you optimized a web page for a few long-tail keyword phrases, it is a really easy task to rank the web page on Google #1 page.
+The wonderful thing about long-tail keywords is once you optimize a web page for a few long tail keyword phrases, it is a really easy task to rank the web page on Google #1 page.
 No need to build hundreds of manual backlinks.
 Just need a few on-page optimization techniques.

 Long tail keywords and Short tail keywords

-There is a big difference between long-tail keywords and short tail keywords in terms of driving web traffic and increasing leads and sales.
+There is a big difference between long-tail keywords and short-tail keywords in driving web traffic and increasing leads and sales.

-In online marketing, people tend to use long-tail keywords rather than short tail keywords.
-That’s why even each long-tail keyword phrases have a few monthly searches, they convert 2.5 times frequently.
+In online marketing, people tend to use long-tail keywords rather than short-tail keywords.
+That’s why even each long-tail keyword phrases have less monthly search volume, they convert 2.5 times frequently.

-As you see the above chart from marketfin.com, long tail keywords contribute to the number of product sales more than short-tail keywords.
+As you see in the above chart from marketfin.com, long-tail keywords contribute to product sales more than short-tail keywords.

 Take a look at this image from digitalmarketing-glossary.com.
 It illustrates the breakdown of keywords into the long tail money keywords.
 Notice the difference between a short tail keyword and a long tail keyword?

-Ex: SEO tools (High search volume, but high competitive and not targeted a specific niche) Best Small SEO tools for Blogging (lower search volume, but low competitive and have a specific audience)
+Ex: SEO tools (High search volume, but highly competitive and not targeted a specific niche) Best keywords research SEO tools for bloggers (lower search volume, but low competition and have a precise audience)

 Secondary Keywords and Long Tail Keywords

-Before we discuss the correlation between secondary keywords and long-tail keywords, let’s learn what exactly secondary keywords mean?
+Before discussing the correlation between secondary keywords and long-tail keywords, let’s learn what exactly secondary keywords mean?

-If you’re blogging for awhile and in the search engine optimization field, you should hear about secondary keywords.
-Actually secondary keywords is a synonym for on-page topic targeting keywords.
+If you’re blogging for a while and in the search engine optimization field, you should hear about secondary keywords.
+Actually, secondary keywords are a synonym for on-page topic targeting keywords.

 Yes, on-page Topic Targeting keywords.
 Weird?

-The beautiful thing about the on-page topic targeting keywords is that it solves a few head-scratching problems of SEOs and bloggers’ mind.
-To learn more about secondary keywords, pay your attention to this example.
+The beautiful thing about the on-page topic targeting keywords is that it solves a few head-scratching problems of SEOs and bloggers’ minds.
+To learn more about secondary keywords, pay attention to this example.

 - Secondary keywords increase the priority of primary keywords.
 So search engine bots find that the article is optimized around the primary keyword as well.
-It doesn’t make any sense ranking a post about SEO tools which doesn’t talk about keyword research tools, backlink checker tools, competitor analysis tools, etc. Therefore secondary keywords indicate that the web page is in-depth and informative.
+It doesn’t make sense to rank a post about SEO tools that don’t talk about keyword research tools, backlink checker tools, competitor analysis tools, etc. Therefore secondary keywords indicate that the web page is in-depth and informative.

-- Secondary keywords decrease the chances of penalizing your website for keyword stuffing issue.
+- Secondary keywords decrease the chances of penalizing your website for keyword stuffing issues.

-- Secondary keywords generates more on-topic search terms which could drive high targeted organic traffic.
+- Secondary keywords generate more on-topic search terms, which could drive high targeted organic traffic.

 - On-page topic keywords build a well-structured web page.

-Even though long-tail keyword phrases and secondary keyword phrases are looking like similar, both they have common and distinct features.
-In many cases secondary keywords are more than 2-3 words long.
-And sometimes secondary keywords could have a few monthly searches.
+Even though long-tail keyword phrases and secondary keyword phrases are similar, both have common and distinct features.
+In many cases, secondary keywords are more than 2-3 words long.
+And sometimes, secondary keywords could have a few monthly searches.

 The Importance of Long Tail Keywords in SEO